Search

 Tether cars, gas-powered model race cars, were popular in the 1930s and 1940s.
 They were raced individually while tethered to a central pivot, or against each other on a scaled-down board track.
 This tether car tire was molded in solid, red rubber.
 Hollow tires were available as well.

-- Matthews Tether Car Tire Mold, circa 1940 - Tether cars, gas-powered model race cars, were popular in the 1930s and 1940s.
+- Matthews Tether Car Tire, circa 1940 - Tether cars, gas-powered model race cars, were popular in the 1930s and 1940s.
 They were raced individually while tethered to a central pivot, or against each other on a scaled-down board track.
-The Matthews Foundry used this mold to produce rubber tires for its line of tether cars.
-The removable insert disc allowed either hollow or solid tires to be made.
+This rubber tire was produced by the Matthews Foundry of Fresno, California.
+Matthews tether cars were successful in sales and on race tracks.

 - circa 1940